Help wounds heal faster and reduce the risk of scaring.

 Fortunately, it’s not difficult to prevent some scars and reduce others.
 Keep your wound covered and moist.
 Hansaplast has a range of specially developed plasters to choose from:

-The Hansaplast Scar Reducer minimizes the visibility of new and old scars by flattenign, lightening and softening scars permanently.
+The Hansaplast Scar Reducer minimizes the visibility of new and old scars by flattening, lightening and softening scars permanently.

-To promote faster healing and prevent scarring, consider the Hansaplast Fast Healing Plaster for all types of wounds – even those right after minor surgery.
+To promote up to 2 times faster healing and reduce the risk of scarring, consider the Hansaplast Fast Healing Plaster for your everyday wound.

 When using sharp tools, be especially careful and if necessary, wear protective gear.